 Given the aggressive nature of attacks that continue across all industries, along with the ever-increasing pace of cybersecurity, customers should ensure that they have regular patching and upgrade plans.

 Sophos products will progress through a normal product lifecycle, eventually reaching the End of Sale and End of Life milestones.
 It is important that you check the retirement calendars below to confirm your Sophos products are active and in support.

-Product Alert: End of Life for Selected Sophos Products
+End of Life for Selected Sophos Products

 Customers using the following products will no longer receive updates and will see updating errors in their management console if used beyond July 20, 2023.
 Your organization will not be protected against the latest threats, or experience degraded security, if these products are used beyond this date.

 Endpoint and Server Protection products managed by Sophos Enterprise Console (on-premises)

 Sophos Anti-Virus for Linux (managed by Sophos Enterprise Console and Sophos Central)

 Sophos Anti-Virus for UNIX